Find Grad Schools

 54 Yearly Graduations

 Brandman University comes in at #19 on our list of the most popular colleges offering doctor's degrees in education admin.
 Roughly 10,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,240 per year.
-During the 2020-2021 academic year, 54 people received their doctor's degree in education admin from Brandman.
-Of these students, 74% were women and 37% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $12,510 per year.
+During the most recent year for which we have data, 54 people received their doctor's degree in education admin from Brandman.
+About 76% of this group were women, and 55% were students from an underrepresented racial-ethnic group.

 #20